kisom/guard-xcode/README.md

 ```

 Run `bundle install` and run `guard xcode` in your project root.
 You may wish
 to review the generate Guardfile.
+At the minimum, you should change the target
+to reflect the target you want to build on change (or use `:all => true`).

 If you want growl support, you'll need to install [GrowlNotify](http://growl.info/downloads#generaldownloads).
 See also the [Growl notes](#growl-notes) in this document.